Bela-Bela Local Municipality

 Bela-Bela Municipality (Mmasepala wa Bela-Bela; Mmaspala wa Bela-Bela; Bela-Bela Munisipaliteit; Masipala wa Bela-Bela) is a local municipality within the Waterberg District Municipality, in the Limpopo province of South Africa.
 The seat is Bela-Bela.
 The municipality lies north of Hammanskraal.
 It is the only municipality in South Africa that straddles 4 provinces.

-Bela is a Sesotho word meaning "to boil", referring to the hot water springs found in the area.
+Bela is a Setswana word meaning "to boil", referring to the hot water springs found in the area.

 Main places

 The 2011 census divided the municipality into the following main places: